rishikeshsreehari/personal-blog/content/unoffice.md

 As an experiment, [Matt Webb](https://interconnected.org/home/2020/09/24/unoffice_hours) came up with the idea of [Unoffice hours](https://unofficehours.com/) in 2020 as a twist to office hours and opened up his calendar to discuss random things.

 This site is a [part of a webring](https://unofficehours.com) by [Dave Smyth](https://davesmyth.com/unoffice-hours) that consists of other people offering Unoffice Hours.
+Check them out:

 [Previous site](https://unofficehours.com/prev.html)